QualiChain/P2Cstore/User-Guide-P2Cstore.md

 There are also a few auxiliary operations available, below we will describe how to find them.

-## System Requirements

-The system must have Java 1.8 installed and maven to be able to run the code.

-The operating system supported for the given examples is Linux.
-However, considering that the only thing necessary to run the program is Java and Maven it should work on Windows and macOS.

-It is important that the system has 512MB of RAM or more.

 ## How to compile the code

 As previously stated the present demonstration is for Linux computers, namely Ubuntu-based Linux and Fedora-based Linux.